 Cons

-• May not cover all unique project risks
+• It may not cover all unique project risks

-• Can lead to a false sense of security
+• This can lead to a false sense of security

 14. Reserve Analysis

-Reserve Analysis involves setting aside contingency reserves (time, money, or resources) to address risks that have a high impact or probability of occurring.
+Reserve Analysis involves setting aside contingency reserves (time, money, or resources) to address risks that may have a higher probability of occurring and could cause a higher impact.

 Features